-You so not have to answer every question.
+You do not have to answer every question.

-You can response in any way you like.
+You can respond in any way you like.

 Overview of responses to the Restrictive practices Issues paper (Auslan)

-Overview of responses to Restrictive practices Issues paper
+Overview of responses to the Restrictive practices Issues paper

 The Disability Royal Commission published an issues paper on restrictive practices in May 2020.